jorgenpt/Hermes/README.md

 ## Setup

+Hermes officially supports UE5 and is backwards compatible with UE4 version 4.27.
+Pull requests to support older versions are welcome.

 1. Clone this repository into your project's `Plugins` folder
 1. Start your editor - the URL is automatically registered when the editor first starts